yury-dubinin/tf-vm-deployment/README.md

 # tf-vm-deployment
-basic template to deploy Win Server with RDP and WinRM
+basic template to deploy Win Server with RDP and WinRM and Linux VM with access over SSH

 ## Current state after deployment